melvinquashie/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy html docs from current to parent dir
 15-move all files beginning with uppercase to tmp/u directory 16-removes all files that end in ~
+17-creates directories welcome, welcome/to and welcome/to/school
+18-
+19-